 Benefits for the whole team

 While the developer is an important user of cloud services, there are other members of the organization who benefit from cloud services.
 IT ops professionals benefit because much of the complexity of standing up these technologies is removed, and the line of business leaders, who care about achieving business outcomes quickly and cutting costs, recognize that keeping developers and IT ops happy and productive is the fastest means to an end.
+When using Red Hat cloud services, DevOps teams also benefit from being able to create CI/CD pipelines once, and have them run across all clouds — public and private.

 And then it is off to the races!